tanfengzhou/S-SNAP1.0/README.md

 # S-SNAP1.0

 The program correponds to the paper named "Seismicity-scanning Based on Navigated Automatic Phase-picking" by Tan et al. 2019.
 JGR: Solid Earth.
+Please cite the paper if you use the code.

 # Run the tests